 – Foster stewardship of wilderness and wild places.

 Camp tuition should not be a barrier to enrolling your child in camp!
 Full and partial scholarships are available through the Ellen Wolf Scholarship Fund.
 This fund was created in Ellen’s memory to support opportunities for young people to participate in outdoor adventure programs and learn about stewardship of wild places.
-Ellen was a board member of the Northern Susitna Institute, now Denali Education Center.
-We are honored to provide these scholarships in Ellen’s name, a true lover of wild places and advocate for “letting nature run wild”.
+Ellen was a Northern Susitna Institute board member, now Denali Education Center.
+We are honored to provide these scholarships in Ellen’s name, a true lover of wild places and advocate for “letting nature run wild.”
 Ellen’s kind and gentle spirit continue to guide us as we connect kids to Denali and the special community of Talkeetna.

 Tuition for each camp group is $250.
 Full and partial scholarships are available.